luau-lang/luau/docs/_posts/2022-11-30-luau-recap-november-2022.md

     end
 end
 ```
-Previously it was "`Cannot call non-function {number}?`" which was confusing.
+Previously it was `Cannot call non-function {number}?` which was confusing.

-And speaking of confusing, some of you might have seen an error like "`Type 'string' could not be converted into 'string'`".
+And speaking of confusing, some of you might have seen an error like `Type 'string' could not be converted into 'string'`.

-This was caused by Luau having both a primitive type '`string`' and a table type coming from '`string`' library.
-Since the way you can get the type of the '`string`' library table is by using '`typeof(string)`', the updated error message will mirror that and report "`Type 'string' could not be converted into 'typeof(string)'`."
+This was caused by Luau having both a primitive type `string` and a table type coming from `string` library.
+Since the way you can get the type of the `string` library table is by using `typeof(string)`, the updated error message will mirror that and report `Type 'string' could not be converted into 'typeof(string)'`.

 ## Analysis improvements

-For better inference, we updated definition of '`Enum.SomeEnumType:GetEnumItems()`' to return '`{Enum.SomeEnumType}`' instead of common '`{EnumItem}`' and the return type of '`next`' function now includes the possibility of key being '`nil`.'
+For better inference, we updated definition of `Enum.SomeType:GetEnumItems()` to return `{Enum.SomeType}` instead of common `{EnumItem}` and the return type of `next` function now includes the possibility of key being `nil`.

-If you use '`and`' operator on non-boolean values, '`boolean`' type will no longer be added by the type inference:
+If you use `and` operator on non-boolean values, `boolean` type will no longer be added by the type inference:

 ```lua
 local function f1(a: number?)